South Dakota Court Records

 A misdemeanor in Dakota is any crime that carries a penalty of up to one-year imprisonment.
 Misdemeanors are less severe by nature and punishments compared to felonies but are more serious than petty offenses or ordinance violations.
 Excluding imprisonment, misdemeanors penalties may include fines, payment of restitution to victims, probation, or other sanctions as specified in the law.
 In the state of South Dakota, misdemeanors are categorized into two classes.
 Each class is distinguished by the penalties imposed upon conviction.
 They are:

-- Class 1 Misdemeanor: This is more severe than class 2 misdemeanors and may be punished by imprisonment up to 1 year in county jail, fine not exceeding $2,000, or both.
+- Class 1 Misdemeanor: This is more severe than class 2 misdemeanors and may be punished by imprisonment up to 1 year in county jail, a fine not exceeding $2,000, or both.

 Class 1 Misdemeanors: